-Curriculum maps can be found by clicking on the relevant year groups below:
+Curriculum maps for each year group can be found below:

 Relationships and Sex Education Resources for Parents/Carers - Please click here for more information

-This year we have introuduced the Everyone's Welcome: No Outsiders project into our provision, learning about difference through stories.
+Recently we have introduced the Everyone's Welcome: No Outsiders project into our provision, learning about difference and celebrating diversity through stories.

 Children in key stage 2 are taught French once a week, their areas of learning can be found on the curriculum maps above.
 All children across the shcool learn basic phrases for greetings and simple songs.